Best Practices for Using Shackles Safely

 Bolt-Type Shackles

-These utilize a bolt, nut, and cotter pin for a more secure connection, making them best suited for long-term or critical applications.
+These utilize a bolt, nut, and cotter pin for a more secure connection, making them ideal for long-term or critical applications.

 Round Pin Shackles